drupalcommerce/commerce-docs/user/pages/01.introduction/01.contribute/docs.md

 ![Show all checks image](pull-request-1.png)

-To get the details about platform-based build for your pull request.
-Click on the **details** link.
+To get the details about platform-based build for your pull request, click on the **details** link.

 ![Show platform-based build](pull-request-2.png)